Every process begins with a decision.

 - you may be influenced by a professional – based on the level of hearing loss (audiogram)

 - Because you “should” even though you are not quite ready in yourself

 Why do you need to make this decision for yourself?

 Over the years that your hearing has been gradually changing, so has your brain.
 The hearing part of your brain has been receiving less sound input, so it has had less information to process.
 It has forgotten what to do, as it hasn’t had to work so hard.
 Other parts of your brain have been working harder to try and keep up with the conversation.
+You need to use context and visual cues to work out what is being said.
 This can cause auditory fatigue or tiredness at the end of the day.

 It can be hard work at the beginning as you adjust to hearing again.